Zac Efron: Other work

 In 2010, Efron started his own production company under Warner Bros., Ninjas Runnin' Wild.
 The company played a part in the production of his films Dirty Grandpa, That Awkward Moment, and Extremely Wicked, Shockingly Evil and Vile.
-In 2019, Efron's brother Dylan, who also plays a role in the company, stated that Ninjas Runnin' Wild has started to produce more digital content in addition to their traditional film work.
+In 2019, Efron's brother Dylan Efron, who also plays a role in the company, stated that Ninjas Runnin' Wild has started to produce more digital content in addition to their traditional film work.

 Efron announced the creation of his YouTube channel in March 2019.
 The video sharing platform hosts two weekly series.
 "Off the Grid" follows Efron and his brother Dylan as they participate in outdoor activities and trips without electronic devices—with the exception of a video camera in order to document their experiences.
 "Gym Time" spotlights fitness and nutrition, with Efron informing his viewers that he plans to "train with celebrities, athletes, and interesting people".
 YouTube received backlash for promoting Efron's new channel in a post made from their official Twitter account.
 Some YouTube users accused the platform of promoting a mainstream celebrity's account, which they feared would overshadow lesser known creators.

 Personal life

 Efron was on the Forbes Celebrity 100 list in 2008 at number 92, with estimated earnings of $5.8 million from June 2007 to June 2008.
 In April 2009, his personal wealth equaled about $10 million.
 In May 2015, Efron's net worth was $18 million.

-People magazine reported in 2007 that Efron and Vanessa Hudgens began dating in 2005 during the filming of High School Musical, although Us magazine reported, after the two broke up in December 2010, that they "met in 2005 while making the first High School Musical flick, and became a romantic item about two years later."
-Efron began a relationship with model and entrepreneur Sami Miró in September 2014.
-The couple split in April 2016.

 In March 2014, Efron engaged in a fight with a homeless man on Skid Row.
 Law enforcement officials did not make any arrests because they viewed it as mutual combat.

-Efron turned to transcendental meditation (TM) to help decompress after struggling to separate himself from his role as serial killer Ted Bundy in his movie.
+Efron turned to Transcendental Meditation to help decompress after struggling to separate himself from his role as serial killer Ted Bundy in his movie.
 "I really love TM, transcendental meditation.
 I did TM on the way home.
 Not while driving, but when you're shooting a movie, one thing we can afford is a ride home, so on the way home I just do some TM and try to phase out of it."

 Efron moved to Australia after selling his Los Angeles home in early 2021 and purchased a property in Byron Bay while working on a number of projects there.